xster/flutter-wiki/Upgrading-Flutter-projects-to-build-with-gradle.md

 The steps below use `<existing-app-dir>` as a placeholder for the directory containing your existing app, e.g. `~/dev/flutter/awesomeapp`.

+### Step 0: Ensure flutter is up to date

+Make sure you flutter SDK is up to date.
+You need a recent (March 1st, 2017 later) SDK from the master branch of https://github.com/flutter/flutter.

+You can upgrade by running `flutter upgrade` in a terminal.

 ### Step 1: Create a new project with the new template

 ```